 Early Life and Education

 James S. Tisch was born on January 2, 1953, in Atlantic City, New Jersey.
-He graduated from Suffield Academy in 1971.
-Tisch received a Bachelor of Arts degree in economics from Cornell University in 1975, graduating as a member of Phi Beta Kappa.
-He then earned a Master of Business Administration with distinction from the Wharton School of the University of Pennsylvania in 1976.
+He graduated from Suffield Academy in 1971 and earned a Bachelor of Arts degree in economics from Cornell University.
+He furthered his education by obtaining an MBA from the Wharton School of the University of Pennsylvania.

 Rise to Success